quicksilver/manual/docs/Installation.md

 ## Requirements

-* The latest version runs on OS X 10.9+
+* The latest version runs on macOS 10.9+
-* Previous versions are available for older versions of OS X, including for PPC hardware.
+* Previous versions are available for older versions of macOS, including for PPC hardware.

 ## Installing Quicksilver